 Year-round protection against excessive sun exposure is essential in all skin types.

 - Stay indoors or under the shade in the middle of the day.

 - Wear covering or sun-protective clothing.

 - Apply high protection factor SPF50+ broad-spectrum sunscreens generously to exposed skin if outdoors.

 - Avoiding indoor tanning (sun beds and solaria).

 What is the outcome for basal cell carcinoma in skin of colour?

-BCCs are very slow growing tumours and unlikely to reach an advanced stage unless significantly neglected.
-As long as it has been completely excised, BCC does not recur.
+Basal cell carcinomas are very slow-growing tumours and are unlikely to reach an advanced stage unless significantly neglected.
+As long as the tumour has been completely excised, BCC does not recur.
 However, another may develop elsewhere.